coprolit/rpg-rules/tactical-activity-tracking.md

 `Base Initiative` = **2d10 + Qu - (1 for every -10 penalty)**

 The actual initiatives that actions are declared and resolved on are based on how many `Actions Points` the combatant has remaining.
-Add **5 for every for every AP left**.
+Add **5 for every AP left**.
 Actions are declared before the Action Points are spent, and are resolved after the Action Points are spent.

 `Actual Initiative` = **Base Initiative + (remaining Action Points x 5)**